 R26 – Updates per continued review of Section 5.

 R27 – Updates on Dec 16 telecon; completed review of Section 5, and therefore Section 6 criteria list.

+R28 – Clarified “post-association” to be clear this is after both association and security context.